-00:44:13 00:44:18 Jesse Robin Host Guest You know.
+00:43:59 Jesse Host You know.
 And that's just like-it has nothing to do with religion, misogyny, any of those things.
 But it is a very commonly held Black belief that we do not eat mac and cheese from people that are not either blood related to us or that we know incredibly well.
 So, you know, it's like she can be the mouthpiece for things that are just sooo ridiculous, but also that thread of relatability.
 You know?
 And she gets to say it, 'cause she can say anything .
 You know?
 It's fun.
 [Laughs.]
 Well, Robin Thede, thank you.
 It's nice to get to talk to you, pal.
-And I hope I'll see you again soon.
+And 00:44:04 Robin Guest I hope I'll see you again soon.
 It's so good to see you.
 I'm so proud of you.
 And you know what?
 The moustache is thriving.
 [Jesse thanks her with a laugh.]
-00:44:25 Jesse Host I just wanna say that for the listeners.
+00:44:12 Jesse Music Host Transition I just wanna say that for the listeners.
 It's really thriving.
-You're thriving overall, like career-wise, but my moustache is doing very well.
-00:44:30 Robin Guest Listen, since the pandemic, my moustache is thriving too.
-Trust me.
-00:44:33 Jesse Host [Laughs.]
-[Cheering.]
-Eeey!
-Heeeeey!
-00:44:52 00:44:55 Music Jesse Transition Host Robin Thede.
-A legend.
-You can watch all three seasons of A Black Lady Sketch Show right now, on HBO Max.
-And you should.
-It's hilarious.
-Also, great news: it just got picked up for a fourth season.
-Look for that sometime next year.
+Robin Thede.
+One of the best, legendary pal.
+You can catch the new season of A Black Lady Sketch Show on HBO.
+The first three seasons are on HBO Max.
 Jazzy synth with a steady beat.
-That's the end of another episode of Bullseye .
-Bullseye is created from the homes me and the staff of Maximum Fun, in and around greater Los Angeles, California.
-Here at my house, I've been unboxing my late aunt's record collection.
-I inherited them from her, and they were shipped to me by Amtrak from Washington D.C., where she lived.
-Here's one that I recommend pretty unequivocally: it's the self-titled debut album by Merry Clayton.
-M-E-R-R-Y, Merry Clayton.
-Incredible, slightly rock-tinged soul album from the early 1970s.
-Listen to it on your streaming service!
-The show is produced by speaking into microphones.
+00:44:26 Jesse Host That's the end of another episode of Bullseye .
+Bullseye , created from the homes of me and the staff of Maximum Fun, in and around greater Los Angeles, California.
+In my producer, Richard Robey's, apartment right now, he says somebody is almost certainly doing cartwheels upstairs.
+Our show is produced by speaking into microphones.
 Our senior producer is Kevin Ferguson.
-Our producers are Jesus Ambrosio and Richard Robey.
-Our production fellow at Maximum Fun is Tabatha Myers.
+Our producers, Jesus Ambrosio and Richard Robey.
+Our production fellows at Maximum Fun are Tabatha Myers and Bryanna Paz.
 We get booking help from Mara Davis.
-Our interstitial music is by Dan Wally, also known as DJW.
-Our theme music is by The Go!
+Our interstitial music is composed and provided to us by DJW, also known as Dan Wally.
+Our theme song is by The Go!
 Team.
 It's called "Huddle Formation".
-Our thanks to The Go!
-Team for sharing it with us, along with their label, Memphis Industries.
-00:46:10 Promo Promo Bullseye is on YouTube, Twitter, and Facebook.
-So, connect with us in those places.
-We share all our interviews in all of those.
-And I think that's about it.
+Thanks to The Go!
+Team.
+Thanks to their label, Memphis Industries.
+00:45:21 Promo Promo Bullseye is on YouTube, Twitter, and Facebook.
+Find us in those places.
+Follow us.
+We will share with you our interviews.
+I think that's about it.
 Just remember: all great radio hosts have a signature signoff.
-Speaker : Bullseye with Jesse Thorn is a production of 00.46.10 PIOINO PIOIIIO MaximumFun.org and is distributed by NPR.
+Speaker: Bullseye with Jesse Thorn is a production of MaximumFun.org and is distributed by NPR.

 [Music fades out.]